Key Takeaways

 What is NotebookLM missing?

 Google’s NotebookLM reached over 17 million monthly active users by late 2025, according to Academic Jobs.
-That growth makes sense.
-Feed it PDFs, docs, YouTube videos — and it gives you grounded, citation-backed answers that only draw from what you’ve uploaded.
-No hallucinations about sources it hasn’t seen.
-Just focused, accurate analysis.
+The growth makes sense: feed it PDFs, docs, YouTube videos, and it returns grounded, citation-backed answers that only draw from what you’ve uploaded.
+No hallucinations.
+Just focused analysis of your specific document set.

-The problem is what happens the moment you need to act on your research.
+The gap shows up the moment you need to act on that research.

-- Your chat history disappears.
-Every conversation is gone when you close the tab.
+- No export.
+The PDFs and notes you uploaded are locked in.
+Your chat history disappears when you close the tab.

 - No prompt library.
-You retype the same research prompts over and over.
+You retype the same research questions every session with no way to save them.

 - No organization layer.
 50 notebooks, no tags, no folders, no search across all of them.